Close

 Official Verification

 Always verify current requirements through the French Ministry of Foreign Affairs website or nearest French consulate, as visa policies can change frequently.
+ETIAS will not be required for Reunion as the island is not part of the Schengen Area.

 03